Profilist/off-the-hook/README.md

 ## Features

 - **Perspective Switch**: Users can switch between being a victim and a hacker, gaining insights into both sides of phishing attacks.
+- **Realistic Attacks**: Send realistic phishing emails to teach others about how to protect themselves.
 - **Interactive Learning**: The site provides educational content on how to identify and prevent phishing attempts.
+- **Generative Chatbot**: Ask questions about phishing attacks using the hacker terminal.
 - **Smooth Animations**: Utilizes Framer Motion for visually appealing transitions and animations throughout the site.

 ## Installation